Fix The Source Of Leg Pain, Cramps, Numbness, Tingling & Weakness

 - High-heeled boots.

-Leg pain is also linked to a host of other health disorders, some of which can be relatively severe.
-If your leg symptoms persist for more than a week, or you if you get frequent leg-pain attacks, please do call us.
+Leg pain also results from a host of other health disorders, some of which can be relatively severe.
+If your leg symptoms persist for more than a week, or if you get frequent leg-pain attacks, please do call us.
 To help you understand the causes of leg pain, we have provided a list of health issues and conditions that cause this problem.
-Please share this information on your Google Plus, LinkedIn, Facebook, or other social media platforms to educate your friends and family members.
+Please share this information on your social media platforms to educate your friends and family members.
 Sharing is caring.

-Conditions that Cause Sore Legs, Leg Cramps Leg Pain:
+Conditions That Cause Sore Legs, Leg Cramps, Or Achy Legs:

 - Achilles tendon Injury